snyff/oauthsecurity/README.md

 **Remediation**: Before sending user to provider generate a random nonce and save it in cookies or session.
 When user is back make sure `state` you received is equal one from cookies.

 **State fixation bug**: It was possible to fixate `state` [in omniauth](https://github.com/mkdynamic/omniauth-facebook/wiki/CSRF-vulnerability:-CVE-2013-4562) because of [legacy code](https://github.com/mkdynamic/omniauth-facebook/blob/c277322722b6e8fba1eadf9de74927b73fbb86ea/lib/omniauth/strategies/facebook.rb#L105) which utilized user supplied `/connect?state=user_supplied` instead of generating a random one.

 This is another OAuth design issue - sometimes developers want to use `state` for own purposes.
-You can try to send both values concatenated in one `state=welcome_landing.random_nonce`
+Although you can send both values concatenated `state=welcome_landing.random_nonce`, but no doubt it looks ugly.

 ### Client account hijacking abusing session fixation on provider
 This is a higher level of the first vulnerability.
-Even when client properly validates `state` it is possible to replace auth cookies on provider with attacker's account: CSRF on login (VK, Facebook), header injection, cookie forcing or tossing.
+Even when client properly validates `state` we are able to replace auth cookies on provider with attacker's account: using CSRF on login (VK, Facebook), header injection, cookie forcing or tossing.

-Then just load GET request triggering connect (`/user/auth/facebook` in omniauth), Facebook will respond with attacker's user info (uid=attacker's uid) and it will eventually connect attacker's provider account to victim's client account.
+Then we just load a GET request triggering connect (`/user/auth/facebook` in omniauth), Facebook will respond with attacker's user info (uid=attacker's uid) and it will eventually connect attacker's provider account to victim's client account.

 **Remediation**: make sure that adding a new social connection requires a valid csrf_token, so it is not possible to trigger process with CSRF.
 Ideally, use POST instead of GET.

 [Facebook refused to fix CSRF on login from their side.](http://homakov.blogspot.com/2014/01/two-severe-wontfix-vulnerabilities-in.html)
 This threat is client's business too, but many libraries remain vulnerable. **Do not expect providers to give you reliable authentication data**.

 ### Account hijacking by leaking authorization code.
-OAuth documentation clearly says that providers must check first `redirect_uri` is equal `redirect_uri` client uses to obtain `access_token`.
+OAuth documentation makes it clear that providers must check the first `redirect_uri` is equal `redirect_uri` client uses to obtain `access_token`.
 We didn't really check this because it looked too hard to get it wrong.
-Surprisingly **many** providers got it wrong: Foursquare (reported), VK ([report, in Russian](http://habrahabr.ru/post/150756/#comment_5116061), Github ([could be used to leak tokens to private repos](http://homakov.blogspot.com/2014/02/how-i-hacked-github-again.html)), and many more "home made" Single Sign Ons.
+Surprisingly **many** providers got it wrong: Foursquare (reported), VK ([report, in Russian](http://habrahabr.ru/post/150756/#comment_5116061), Github ([could be used to leak tokens to private repos](http://homakov.blogspot.com/2014/02/how-i-hacked-github-again.html)), and a lot of "home made" Single Sign Ons.

 The attack is straightforward: find a leaking page on client's domain, insert cross domain image or a link to your website, then use this page as `redirect_uri`.
 When your victim will load crafted URL it will send him to `leaking_page?code=CODE` and victim's user-agent will expose the code in the Referrer header.